Activity holidays for families

 Read more: Exploring the underground secrets of Wales.

-Family cycling holidays with teens in Wales
+Family cycling holidays in Wales

 We have some of the world's best terrain for serious riders, but there are also lots of easier pedals around lakes and through forests.
-Basically, if your teens are happy in the saddle, there will be something just for them.
+Basically, if your kids are happy in the saddle, there will be something just for them.

 For a real challenge, try the gnarly descents at the old slate mine at Antur Stiniog - they're sure to get your pulse racing.